vokal/angular-mobile-app-redirect/README.md

 - param: scheme - String - The registered protocol for the app

-This function will set the registered URL for a specific device.
+Set the registered URL for a specific device.

 #### `setDevices( { iPhone: true|false, iPad: true|false, Android: true|false } )`

 - param: - object - The devices that should redirect

-This function will set the devices that should redirect.
+Set the devices that should redirect.

+#### `setUserAgent( <agent> )`

+- param: agent - String - Allows user agent spoofing

+Primarily for testing purposes, but allows overriding of `window.navigator.userAgent`.

 ### Service Functions:

-#### `redirect( <path> )`
+#### `redirect( <path>[, <always>] )`

 - param: path - String - The path to the deep link in your app, or use an empty string to suggest the app ignore the path
+- param: always - bool - Whether to always direct to the path when the device is used, even if the path has already been visited.

-This function will check which device the user is using and attempt to redirect to that app.
+Check which device the user is using and attempt to redirect to that app.